Skip to main content

 Presenter: Alexis Lucero, MPH, CHES (she/her/hers) – American Foundation for Suicide Prevention

-Presenter: Valerie Ratner-Smith, M.A. (she/her/hers) – American Foundation for Suicide Prevention
+Presenter: Valerie Ratner-Smith, MA (she/her/hers) – American Foundation for Suicide Prevention

 Location: White River Ballroom F